 Gavrinis and Newgrange: Cultural Diffusion

 On the small uninhabited island of Gavrinis off the coast of Brittany is a stone burial chamber built around 3500 BCE.
 It appears to be an earth mound with a diameter of 164 feet (50 meters) which covers a cairn or stone mound which itself covers a burial chamber.
 To reach the chamber one must walk down a low, narrow 46-foot–long passage whose walls are decorated with carved symbols, such as axe heads, horned animals, swirls, snake-like patterns and spirals.
-The burial chamber is covered by a 17-ton stone slab and is also decorated with drawings including one of a bull.
+The burial chamber is covered by a 17-ton stone slab and is also decorated with drawings, including one of a bull.

 Similar to Gavrinis, but a very much larger passage tomb, is Newgrange in County Meath, Ireland.
 Constructed between 3300 and 2900 BCE, scholars estimate it took a workforce of 300 people about 20 years to complete.

 These spots were not just burial places, monuments or temples for the dead.
-They were structured to harness the sun at the time most important to these early peoples: the Winter Solice, when through supplication and ritual they and their ancestors would honor the god, who in turn would return to revive the world after the long, dark winter.
+They were structured to harness the sun at the time most important to these early peoples: the winter solstice, when through supplication and ritual they and their ancestors would honor the god, who in turn would return to revive the world after the long, dark winter.
 At Newgrange on December 21, a transom opening above the entrance lets in the rising sun and beams of light illuminate the entire passageway straight down into the heart of the mound to an artificial cave, the corbelled roofed chamber where the burned bones of the ancestor were placed.

 In the series: Neolithic Era